ripcdoc/virtualmin-domains-expiry-monitor/README.md

   - Use Jinja2 templates specified by `EMAIL_HTML_TEMPLATE` and `EMAIL_PLAIN_TEMPLATE` to customize alerts.
 - **Support and Logo URLs**:
   - Add URLs for support and logo to enhance the branding of email notifications.

-> **Important**: Ensure the `.env` file is secured and not exposed publicly, as it contains sensitive information like API keys and credentials.

-> **Note:** For instructions on setting up the script as a systemd service, please refer to [Step 8 in the Quick Start Guide](#quick-start-guide).

 ## Example Outputs